-One of the projects in here that I got a few questions on but haven’t addressed yet is the floating desk in the corner!
-When we originally started this makeover, the plan was to build a long desk along this entire wall – but we realized it made a lot more sense to forego the big desk for now in favor of more toy storage.
-Eventually we’ll need more desk space as the kids grow, but for now what we really need is a place to stash all of the junk!
+When we originally began planning for this playroom space, we wanted to build a long desk along this entire wall.
+But we quickly realized it made a lot more sense to forego the big desk for now in favor of more toy storage.
+Someday the desk will be more useful, but for now?
+It’s all about the toys.

 I’ve had multiple requests now for a full tutorial on how we made this desk happen, so here are all the details!